 Here, the more Echeverias, the better.
-I remove the leaves from the flowering stems (they flower here--eat your heart out, Scotland!) and lay them on a dish of cactus soil mix--the plain old packaged kind, not the special hand made mixes that real plant lovers make and experiment with and perfect for their own conditions over the course of decades (eat your heart out, Latvia!).
+I remove the leaves from the flowering stems (they flower here) and lay them on a dish of cactus soil mix--the plain old packaged kind, not the special hand made mixes that real plant lovers make and experiment with and perfect for their own conditions over the course of decades.

 In a few weeks, new baby Echeverias.
 They're like people--adorable as babies.
 Unlike most people, they're adorable when they grow up, too.
 Keep in mind that baby Echeverias need more water and considerable shade--they are not as tough as well-established plants.